-This section summarises the results of a desk based assessment on the attenuation of electromagnetic fields associated with the OECs and Inter-array cables, using the 400 mm, 500 mm and 630 mm core cables as a basis for field attenuation calculations.
+This section summarises the results of a desk based assessment on the attenuation of electromagnetic fields associated with the OECs and Inter-array cables for the 400 mmcore cables.

 The study calculated the magnetic field magnitudes at a given distance from the 66 kV cables at indicative burial depths of 0.6, 1 and 2 m.
 The insulation and sheathing of the cable power cores, and the burial of the cables, encourage shielding of EMF.